Allwrightben/natures-elixir/TESTING.md

 *Solution:*
 I'm ashamed to say that it took me too long to figure out that the overlay I set for each page was covering some buttons because I had put the overlay class inside some of the containers instead of in its own div.

+2. After trying to improve the sites performance ranking with Lighthouse I moved the javascrip links to the bottom of the body and that seemed to improve a little but not much, I later noticed after final testing that the card payment element was no longer visible and the payment spinner was always on the screen.

+*Solution:*
+After some investigation I realised that it was because the javascript was loading after the elements so I moved it back and that fixed the problem.

 #### There were no unsolved bugs

 ## Compatibility